Heart Conditions in Pregnancy

 Ask your healthcare team which heart medicines you take are safe to use during pregnancy.
 Some medicines can cause birth defects and should not be used.
 Don't stop taking your medicines without talking with your provider first.

 Call your healthcare provider if your heart symptoms get worse.
 You should also call them if you have any new symptoms.

 Key points about pregnancy and pre-existing heart disease

 - Pre-existing heart disease is a heart problem that you had before you got pregnant.

-- Even if your heart disease doesn’t cause symptoms or hasn’t affected your life, it can cause issues during pregnancy.
+- Even if your heart disease doesn’t cause symptoms or hasn’t affected your life before pregnancy, it can cause issues during pregnancy.
 This is because of changes in your body that happen when you’re pregnant.

-- Before you get pregnant, you should consider preconception counseling.
+- Before you get pregnant, you should think about preconception counseling.
 A specialist with experience in pregnancy and heart disease can help you.

 - You may need to see a high-risk obstetrician.
 You may also need to see a heart doctor (cardiologist) who specializes in congenital heart disease.

 - Your healthcare provider will watch you closely to make sure you and your baby stay healthy.